 Just Say Vegan Cheese, please.
-As we enter the New Year and face all the resolutions we like to make around eating better, more and more people are ditching dairy, leaving it off their plate, out of their diet and adapting a greener and leaner lifestyle.
+More people are ditching dairy, leaving it off their plate, out of their diet and adapting a greener and leaner lifestyle.
 Organic, artisanal cheese maker, Jodi Paige of Virgin Cheese, is at the helm of this movement locally in Las Vegas, producing traditionally cultured cashew-milk based cheeses that are worthy of fine dining.
 Virgin Cheese is being served up in local restaurants, shipped to both coasts and making their debut in Verde Valley winery tasting rooms in Sedona and Jerome, AZ.

 Whether lactose intolerant, paleo or prefer the plant-based lifestyle, folks are finding out the truth about dairy.
 Research continues to show that 70-80% of the world population is lactose intolerant.
 We are just used to feeling bad!
 Now, unfortunately, we are also used to getting sick.
 The growing rates of childhood obesity, heart disease, high cholesterol and cancer have people taking more control of their eating habits and leaning towards organic fruits and vegetables.
 As the plant-based community grows world-wide, people now realize it is easier to give up meat, than cheese.